Nigel-Mark-Smith/process_vacancies/README.md

 # process_vacancies

-This repository delivers python utility scripts 'initialize_database.py' 'parse_mail.py' and 'update_vacancies.py'.
+This repository delivers python utility scripts 'initialize_database.py', 'parse_mail.py' and 'update_vacancies.py'.
 These scripts support the processing of job alert e-mails which can be received from a number of popular CV/Job engines.
-The scripts both implement and rely on
-a database called 'vacancies' implemented on a local instance of 'MySQL'.
+The scripts both implement and rely on a database called 'vacancies' implemented on a local instance of 'MySQL'.
 They also require that the job alert e-mails received are stored in separate mail folders in a local instance of 'Outlook'.
 'Chrome' must also be installed so that details of any vacancy can be displayed using the unique job url.

 These scripts togther streamline the processes of reviewing job alert e-mails received and allow the user to track the progress of a particular application by changing the state of the assocaited 'vacancy' stored in the 'vacancies' database.
 The scripts will reduce effort by ensuring that details of any vacancy advertised are only processed by the user once.
-The implementation of the 'vacancies' database also allows the following reports and metrics to be produced using SQL queries.
+The implementation of the
+'vacancies' database also allows the following reports and metrics to be produced using SQL queries.

 - Vacancy history ( for vacancies applied for ).
 - Report on proportion of vacancies dropped or pursued.
 - Rate at which new vacancies are raised by each engine.
 - Cumulative vacancy counts per engine.

-The entirety of the functionality provided by these scripts relies on the following assumptions being correct:
+The entirety of the functionality provided by these scripts relies onthe following assumptions being correct:

 - The job alert e-mails contain unique urls relating to each job vacancy advertised on that engine.
 - That accessing these urls will result in the display of all the advertised vacancies details.
 - If the job alert e-mails do not contain unique job urls, that these can be obtained by scraping the delivered web content when clicking on a link in those e-mails ( LinkedIn ).
 - The unique vacancy urls themselves contain a unique numeric identifier within the unique url.
 - The CV/Job engines continue to deliver alert e-mails in the same format.

 Deliverables
 ------------
 To implement the functionality discussed above the following scripts and configuration files are delivered:

 File | File Contents
 ------------- | -------------